Focus: United Nations Employment

 The United Nations system

-The United Nations system covers a vast array of organizations, which includes the Secretariat, funds, programmes, specialized agencies, related organizations and many other entities.
+The United Nations system covers a vast array of organizations, which includes the Secretariat, funds, programs, specialized agencies, related organizations and many other entities.
 Unfortunately, there is no single entry point for recruitment.

 Staff positions are regular appointments, for which all openings are advertised directly on the careers portal.
 The basic eligibility requirements are: 1.
 An advanced university degree in a relevant occupational group; and 2.
 The requisite years of relevant experience (P-2: 0-2 years; P-3: 5 years; P-4: 7 years etc.).